Explanatory picture of Nvidia's tech stack and connection with data servers

 Why is Nvidia so successful in the automotive industry?

-Nvidia’s foray into the automotive industry started modestly with its GPUs powering infotainment systems and dashboard displays.
-Over time, Nvidia’s ambitions evolved from enhancing in-car entertainment to taking control of vehicle intelligence itself, developing the essential hardware and software that drive autonomous vehicles (AVs) and advanced driver assistance systems (ADAS).
+Nvidia’s move into the automotive space started small, with its GPUs powering infotainment systems and dashboard displays.
+Over time it shifted from in-car entertainment to vehicle intelligence itself, building the hardware and software (including purpose-built Nvidia self-driving chips) behind autonomous vehicles (AVs) and advanced driver assistance systems (ADAS).

 What is special about NVIDIA Drive platform?